ddev/ddev/docs/users/cli-usage.md

 drupal8  drupal8  ~/Projects/ddev/drupal8  http://drupal8.ddev.local  running
 ```

-You can also see more detailed information about a site by running `ddev describe` or `ddev describe [site-name]`.
+You can also see more detailed information about a site by running `ddev describe` from its working directory.
+You can also run `ddev describe [site-name]` from any location to see the detailed information for a running site.

 ```
 NAME     TYPE     LOCATION                 URL                        STATUS